You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 Not only that, but our “smart phones” are designed to interrupt us.
 We take calls on them, after all.

-That’s what I do and I find it works so much better for rapid learning.
+That’s why I use the desktop versions for Anki and I find it works so much better for rapid learning.

 Step Two: Decide On Your Card Strategy